 Academic Results

-As a proudly mixed ability school, The Royal is academically ambitious for all its pupils and 2022 is consistent with its usual excellent academic record.
+As a proudly mixed ability school, The Royal School is academically ambitious for all its pupils and 2023 is consistent with its usual excellent ‘Added value’.
+‘Added value’ refers to the difference between the GCSE or A level grades a pupil would get at an ‘average’ school and the grades that they actually achieve.

 A levels

-Sixth Formers are taught in small classes by A level specialists.
-In 2022, there was success right across the curriculum.
-Many students received top marks against its impressive offering of a particularly broad range of subjects.
+Sixth Form pupils are taught in small classes by A level specialists.
+In 2023, there was success right across the curriculum.
+Pupils have emerged from school triumphant in securing impressive next steps.

 Cumulative % at each grade